Rosneft, Exxon reveal plans for $15 billion Russia LNG project

 Last month, Rosneft completed Rosneft's $55 billion takeover of Anglo-Russian oil firm TNK-BP, creating the world's largest listed oil firm producing the equivalent of 4.6 million barrels per day in oil and gas.

-In Moscow, Prime Minister Dmitry Medvedev's cabinet announced plans to sell a 19 percent stake in Rosneft this year as part of its broader privatisation efforts, a far larger stake than previously envisaged.
+In Moscow, Prime Minister Dmitry Medvedev's cabinet announced plans to sell a 19 percent stake in Rosneft this year as part of its broader privatization efforts, a far larger stake than previously envisaged.

 Russia's plan to sell stakes in large firms and banks has slipped behind schedule, but officials are showing greater urgency to complete asset sales as a slowing economy dents tax revenues.

-"I raised the issue during the government meeting that we need to speed up the process of large-scale privatisation," Economy Minister Andrei Belousov told reporters after a cabinet meeting in Moscow.
+"I raised the issue during the government meeting that we need to speed up the process of large-scale privatization," Economy Minister Andrei Belousov told reporters after a cabinet meeting in Moscow.

 Shares in Rosneft fell on the news, shedding 1.3 percent on the session, to touch their lowest level since Rosneft's acquisition of TNK-BP - Russia's largest-ever takeover deal - was announced in October.